Fergus3763/UI-for-Dashboard/handover/SPEC_MASTER_MVP.md

 > This recovered master spec consolidates all Admin UI and Pricing logic decisions made during HUB#3.
 > Treat as the single authoritative reference for subsequent development and schema integration.

-# WorXInn Meeting Rooms — Single‑Page Master Spec (Single File)
+# Meeting Rooms — Single‑Page Master Spec (Single File)

 > **Status:** HUB #3 · Design-in-progress · All work tracked in this single page.
 If it’s not here, it doesn’t exist.